 him, he said, "I'd be delighted to be a guest at your convention."
 I was stunned!
 Was it that easy to

 invite a radio legend to guest at a radio convention?
 Executive Secretary Tim Hollis had been

 handling this job for almost 15 years; I was new at this!

 Of course, Mr. Foy had never appeared on Lum and Abner.
-The NLAS Convention seemed to have
+The NLAS Convention seemed to

-"Old Time Radio," and Fred Foy was certainly a star!
+of "Old Time Radio," and Fred Foy was certainly a star!

 Since I had listened to countless radio episodes of The Lone Ranger, I was awarded the job of